WB panchayat elections: Repolling in nearly 700 booths; BJP, TMC in war of words over violence | Politics

 ''No major untoward incidents were reported from the districts where repolling is underway.
 A couple of stray incidents happened and those were managed by the police,'' an SEC official said.

+As large numbers of people are still inside the polling booths waiting for their turn, presiding officers will allow all those who entered by 5 pm to cast their vote.

-Leader of opposition Suvendu Adhikari said the BJP submitted a list of 6,000 booths to the SEC, demanding repolling.
+In the booths where the poll process started late due to logistical reasons, voting will also end late.
+Commenting on the repolling, Leader of Opposition Suvendu Adhikari said the BJP submitted a list of 6,000 booths to the SEC, demanding re-election.

 ''Detailed evidence backed up with ample video footage will be submitted to the Calcutta High Court on Tuesday, the day of the counting of votes,'' he added.